dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-In the code above, we asserted that the element renderes is a [`span`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span) element and that it has a `disabled` class name.
+In the code above, we asserted that the element rendered is a [`span`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span) element and that it has a `disabled` class name.

 Okay, don't forget to save your changes.
 Now check how the test result and coverage is looking right now: